Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Methods

-In a discrete implementation of group convolution, the integral is usually implemented based on the trapezoidal rule\cite{atkinson1991introduction} using evenly sampled group elements $g^\prime$ in equation (\ref{eq:equivariant_conv}).
-For each input feature map channel (when considering many different kinds of affine transforms such as scaling, rotation, and mirror), nested integrals are needed, i.e. one nested integral per transform considered.
-By this, the approach increases the computation burden exponentially with the number of considered transforms leading to the curse of dimensionality\cite{weinzierl2000introduction}.
+In a discrete implementation of group convolution, the numerical integration is usually implemented based on the trapezoidal rule\cite{atkinson1991introduction} using evenly sampled group elements $g^\prime$ in equation \eqref{eq:equivariant_conv}.
+For each input feature map channel (when considering many different kinds of affine transforms such as scaling, rotation, and mirror), nested integrals are needed, i.e. one nested integral per transform is considered.
+By this, the approach increases the computation burden exponentially with the number of considered transforms, which leads to the curse of dimensionality\cite{weinzierl2000introduction}.
 For example, when we have $m$ different elements per transform and $n$ transforms, this amounts to $m^n$ terms to be evaluated.

 To improve the flexibility of group convolution for the general affine transform group and avoid the curse of dimensionality, in this work, we propose to approximate the multi-dimensional integral over group operations in the group convolution by MC integration.